Bkamahl/ReservableRooms/README.md

 Turn smart edit off and when selecting the entity class, clear and type reservableroom

 Then create a key called "RID" ( All caps ), then give it a value between 1 (one) through whatever number you want

+##Serverside Config:

+To change the "[ReservableRooms]" color, find the Color() at lines 10 for the server file and 7 for the entity file.

+##Changelog

 V1: First addon release